10 Edibles for This Spring – Gulf Coast

 The new shoots are an edible vegetable and have a similar character to leeks.
 Harvest them from areas where you can be sure there is no pollution because common reed is well known for its absorbent nature.
 It will absorb any chemicals in the water, good or bad.
 So if you can’t be certain the site is clean find somewhere else to try this delicious wild edible.

 Wild sugarcane isn’t native to the gulf coast but it does have a long history that is woven into the very fabric of the United States.
 The cultivated sugarcane escaped and has naturalized to the region.
 This subtropical plant is a huge grass growing up to 13 feet.

 It is the thick stalk that is the prized harvest for those looking for it.
-Sugarcane when crushed releases a sugar-rich juice that is the basis for much of the sugar we all take for granted every day.
-Harvest it in late spring and use the juice to flavour baked goods or for those with a sweet tooth add it to your morning smoothie.
+Sugarcane, when crushed, releases a sugar-rich juice that is the basis for much of the sugar we all take for granted every day.
+Harvest it in late spring and use the juice to flavor baked goods or for those with a sweet tooth add it to your morning smoothie.

 This post is strictly intended for informational purposes.
 Please research further if you have allergies, or think you may have a reaction to certain vegetables, flowers, roots, and other wild plants which may be suitable for consumption before eating them.
 It is important to identify plants properly before eating.